uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 # The Thesis Pro
 ## Money; lots of it
 Big Tech jobs [pay up superbly](https://www.levels.fyi/).
-All of the companies in question have troves of cash, and as a metter of prestige, they try outbid each other for a contested candidate.
+All of the companies in question have troves of cash, and as a matter of prestige, they try outbid each other for a contested candidate.
 A corollary is - if you want to go into the Big Tech job market, do yourself a favor and LeetCode your way far enough to get several offers at once; this will make the compensation cog wheels spin your way.

 Right now Big Tech is one of the only options for a reasonably capable person not born into wealth to break the cost-of-living ceiling and to be able to afford